chainflip-io/security/Polices.md

 Researchers participating in the Bug Bounty Program must adhere to the following guidelines:

-a.
-Do not engage in any activity that could disrupt Chainflip Labs' services or harm our users.
+1. Do not engage in any activity that could disrupt Chainflip Labs' services or harm our users.
-b.
-Do not access or modify data without proper authorization.
+2. Do not access or modify data without proper authorization.
-c.
-Do not disclose or publish any information related to vulnerabilities until they have been resolved by Chainflip Labs.
+3. Do not disclose or publish any information related to vulnerabilities until they have been resolved by Chainflip Labs.
-d.
-Comply with all applicable laws and regulations.
+4. Comply with all applicable laws and regulations.

 ## Confidentiality: